-Masks, face shields and face coverings are currently required statewide for indoor public spaces (for example, grocery stores, pharmacies, public transit, personal services providers, resturants, bars, retail stores, and more).
+Masks, face shields and face coverings are currently required statewide for office that are private and public, and indoor public spaces (for example, grocery stores, pharmacies, public transit, personal services providers, resturants, bars, retail stores, and more).
 In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
 Review the Oregon COVID-19 Masks Requirements website from the Oregon Health Authority for more information on the statewide masking requirements.

 People with a disability or medical condition may requriest accommodation from the business if they cannot wear a mask, face shield or face covering.